JohnnyFalcon/calculator_app/README.md

 # Calculator app

-Copy of android calculator functionality as close as possible, but only part with simple cacluations.
-Basicly you can add whole math expression by contrast to other simple calculators.
+Copy of android calculator functionality as closely as possible, but only part with simple calculations.
+Basically, you can add whole math expressions in contrast to other simple calculators.

 ![image](https://user-images.githubusercontent.com/82409487/206957904-c28fbd4e-fa01-4e6f-8a70-9cbc67bb6ee5.png)

 ### General info
 I built this website to get more experience with React reducer.
-Calculator only allowing you to put numbers and symbols that can be evaluated e.g adding mjltiple dots next to each other.
+The calculator only allows you to put numbers and symbols that can be evaluated e.g You can't add multiple dots next to each other.

 ### Built With
 * React.js